Moving to Altium Designer from KiCad

 • Remove objects extending beyond the environment.

-• Known PCB layer assignments need to map correctly with existing Altium Designer PCB, especially with the power plane or signal layer.
+• Known PCB layer assignments need to map correctly with existing Altium Designer Develop PCB, especially with the power plane or signal layer.

 • Do the auto-named nets match with the schematic?